-There are two fields in the class, one for the name – name and another one for the age – age.
-Every object, each of these fields, has its own value, which is stored in a different place in the memory for every object.
+There are two fields in the class, one for the name – name and another for the age – age.
+For every object, each of these fields has its own value, which is stored in a different place in the memory for each object.

-Sometimes, however, we want to have common fields for all objects of a given class.
-To achieve that, we have to use the static modifier in the field declarations.
-As we already said, such fields are called static fields.
-In the literature they are also called class variables.
+However, if we need shared fields for all objects from a class.
+In order to achieve that, we have to use the static modifier in the field declarations.
+Such static fields are also called class variables.

 We say that the static fields are class associated, rather than associated with any object from the particular class.
-That means that all objects, created by the description of a class share the static fields of the class.
+That means that all objects created from a class share the static fields of that class.